igor-baiborodine/kiroule.com/content/article/add-favicon-to-hugo-based-website.md

 summary: "In this third article of the series, we continue enhancing the website that we created earlier.
 This time I will demonstrate you how to generate a favicon image set and integrate it with a website implemented with Hugo."
 ---

 In this third article of the [series](https://www.kiroule.com/article/building-your-blog-the-geeky-way/), we continue enhancing the website that we created earlier.
-This time I will demonstrate to git you how to generate a favicon image set and integrate it with a website implemented with Hugo.
+This time I will demonstrate you how to generate a favicon image set and integrate it with a website implemented with Hugo.

 A favicon is a 16x16 pixel-sized image that usually associated with a particular website.
 In a web browser, favicons most often displayed next to the webpage's title on the tab or on the webpage's name in the bookmarks' list.
 When creating a blog, many underestimate the importance of having a favicon, but it plays an essential role in your website branding and identity around the web.